humairafatima/Data_Analysis_Project/README.md

 # Data_Analysis_Project
 In this I have used public datasets to do the analysis.
-I am going to share the data cleaning and exploring, data insights and visualization.
+I am going to share the data cleaning and exploring process, data insights and visualization.

 Technology I will be using: